Zakat Calculator

 6. Analyze Summary and Record Payment:

-• – The calculator will give a summary explaining whether you qualify the Nisab threshold and the Zakat due.
+• – The calculator will give a summary explaining whether you qualify for the Nisab threshold and the Zakat due.

 • – A printable option of this summary to keep a record of your payment each year.